-Stun: A unit or champion that is stunned will be unable to control abilities, movement, attacks, or active abilities.
+Stun: A stunned unit or champion will be unable to control abilities, movement, attacks, or active abilities.

-Super Minion: Powerful minions that only spawn when the enemy’s inhibitor is destroyed.
+Super Minion: Super Minions are upgraded minions that only spawn with the enemy’s inhibitor is destroyed.

 Support: A type of champion that dedicates themselves to helping the team with heals, shields, or CC.
 Tends to spend the early game laning with the marksman.

 Squishy: A championwith low health.
 Can only take little damage before dying.

 Tank: A champion that can take massive amounts of damage.

 Teamfight: When multiple champions from each team engage in a fight.

 Top Laner: A champion dedicated to the top lane.